DavisZHANG-BlogOnly/dax-beautifier/readme.markdown

 ![Make sure connected to the data source](https://img-blog.csdnimg.cn/20200803111231330.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_RC1CSSB8IERhdmlzIG9uIEJJ,size_16,color_FFFFFF,t_70)

 4.Make sure that the device where your report is located can connect to the Internet.
-Since the DAX beautification function of the tool needs to rely on the API provided by [daxformatter.com](https://www.daxformatter.com/), if you cannot connect to the Internet or the network is disconnected when the program is running, it may cause the tool to fail.
+Since the DAX beautification feature of the tool needs to rely on the API provided by [daxformatter.com](https://www.daxformatter.com/), if you cannot connect to the Internet or the network is disconnected when the program is running, it may cause the tool to fail.

 ### Demo